Classification of quotient bundles on the Fargues-Fontaine curve: Classification of quotient bundles

-We remark that Corollary \ref{almost classification of subbundles} does not give a complete classification of subbundles since the condition \ref{equal rank condition for subbundles} is not necessary.
+\begin{remark} Corollary \ref{almost classification of subbundles} does not give a complete classification of subsheaves since the equality part of the condition \ref{rank inequalities for subbundles} is not necessary.
 The main underlying issue is that the cokernel of an injective bundle map is not necessarily a vector bundle.

-On the other hand, it is not hard to see that the condition \ref{rank inequalities for subbundles} is necessary (see Proposition \ref{subbundles necessary condition}).
-In fact, we conjecture that the condition \ref{rank inequalities for subbundles} alone should give a complete classification of subbundles of $\Ecal$.
+It turns out that the inequality in the condition \ref{rank inequalities for subbundles} alone gives a complete classification of subsheaves of $\Ecal$, as proved by the author in the sequel paper \cite{Hong_subvb}. \end{remark}